Published: 15/11/2021Our Spotlight on Canary Wharf

 A thriving retail and cultural scene, waterside dining, and excellent transport links make Canary Wharf in E14 a vibrant and enjoyable place to live and work.

 When you picture Canary Wharf, you think skyscrapers, office blocks, and hordes of men in dark suits, which is not surprising as it's one of the world's leading business centres.
-However, in the last thirty years, Canary Wharf has seen extensive regeneration.
-If you haven't been there recently, you're in for a delightful surprise, as you'll find an area almost unrecognisable from its business roots.
+However, Canary Wharf has seen extensive regeneration in the last thirty years.
+If you have yet to go, you're in for a delightful surprise, as you'll find an area almost unrecognisable from its business roots.

 You'll also find a spectacular 300m rooftop garden at Crossrail Place.
 Here, you're free to experience the wide variety of plants from across the globe and follow the planting from the mixtures of ferns and perennials from the western hemisphere to the bamboo and exotic flora of the East.

-There are many reasons to buy or rent in Canary Wharf.
+There are many reasons to live in Canary Wharf.
 With something to offer all lifestyles, this vibrant area has become one of the most desirable destinations in the capital.
-If you're interested in buying, selling or renting in Canary Wharf, please contact one of our experts in the area on 020 3137 1445.
+If you're interested in buying, selling, letting or renting in Canary Wharf please contact Circa London, we are a leading central London sales and lettings agents